illinois-cs415/illinois-cs415.github.io/index.md

 Assigned work will include 8 quizzes, 2 programming assignments, and a final project.

-#### Bi-Weekly Quizzes ####
+#### Bi-Weekly Homeworks ####
-There will be 8 short quizzes on PrairieLearn.
-These quizzes will be based on the lecture material.
+There will be 8 short homework assignements on PrairieLearn.
+These homeworks will be based on the lecture material.
-+ The quizzes can be taken asynchronously...outside class time.
-+ You should budget 45 minutes to take a quiz.
++ You should budget an hour to complete a homework assignment.
-+ Each quiz can be retaken as many times as you wish for full credit.
++ Each homework can be retaken as many times as you wish for full credit.
-+ The quizzes are open web.
++ The homworks are open web.
-+ Each quiz will be available for 1 week at full credit.
++ Each homework will be available for 2 weeks at full credit.
-+ After that week, the quiz can be taken for half credit.
++ After that week, the homework can be submitted for half credit.

 #### Programming Assignments ####
 There will be 2 programming assignments that will serve as an introduction to Unreal.